cesargomezs/cesargomezs/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

 🔭 Open to new opportunities for progress.

 🌱 I love this profession.
 Sometimes you don't sleep well, getting up early, being a dad isn't easy, and neither is being a developer, but perseverance and the desire to learn something new motivates you.
 Being able to help create solutions for people is satisfying, you have to leave your mark.

-⚡ I identify myself as a person eager for knowledge, learning and being able to share my knowledge with others.
+⚡ I Identify myself as a person eager for knowledge, learning and being able to share my knowledge with others.

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,react,dotnet,github,nodejs,php,postman,visualstudio,vscode,angular,azure)](https://skillicons.dev)